github/docs/content/github/using-git/ignoring-files.md

   - /git-ignore/
   - /ignore-files/
   - /articles/ignoring-files
-intro: 'You can configure Git to ignore files you don''t want to check in to {% data variables.product.product_name %}.'
+intro: 'You can configure Git to ignore files you don\'t want to check in to {% data variables.product.product_name %}.'
 versions:
   free-pro-team: '*'
   enterprise-server: '*'